joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 ## Clean Up

 ### Empty the S3 buckets
-1. To delete the contents of the S3 buckets, navigate to S3 in the AWS Management Console.
+1. To delete the contents of the S3 buckets, navigate to [Amazon S3](https://console.aws.amazon.com/s3) in the AWS Management Console.
 2. For each bucket created in this lab, select the radio button next to the bucket, then click "Empty".
 3. Enter the text to confirm and delete the contents.

 ### Delete the AWS EventBridge rule